philocalyst/lang-config/README.md

 Centralized language definitions for editors, linters, and syntax-aware tools.

 Manage filetypes, comment strings, extensions, and more in JSON, TOML, and YAML—all from a single source of truth.
-Kept up-to-date with the community and changing, shifting, times.
-It's a wild world out there.
+Kept up-to-date with the community and changing, shifting times.
+It’s a wild world out there.
 C++ might get a borrow checker.
-Don't venture into the veritable chaos alone.
-Let us lend you a hand.
+Don’t venture into the veritable chaos alone—let us lend you a hand.

 ---